elastic/opentelemetry/docs/kubernetes/operator/instrumenting-python.md

 This document focuses on instrumenting Python applications on Kubernetes, using [Elastic Distribution of OpenTelemetry Python (EDOT Python)](https://github.com/elastic/elastic-otel-python) together with the OpenTelemetry Operator and EDOT Collectors described in the [getting started](./README.md) guide.

-For general knowledge about the EDOT Python SDK, refer to the [EDOT Python docs](https://github.com/elastic/elastic-otel-python/blob/main/docs/get-started.md).
+- For general knowledge about the EDOT Python SDK, refer to the [EDOT Python docs](https://github.com/elastic/elastic-otel-python/blob/main/docs/get-started.md).

-For general information about instrumenting applications on kubernetes, refer to [instrumenting applications](./instrumenting-applications.md).
+- For general information about instrumenting applications on kubernetes, refer to [instrumenting applications](./instrumenting-applications.md).

+- To manually instrument your Python application code (by customizing transactions, traces, and spans), refer to [EDOT Python manual instrumentation](https://github.com/elastic/elastic-otel-python/blob/main/docs/manual-instrumentation.md#Manually-instrument-your-Python-application).

 ## Supported environments and configuration